wwoast/constantina/README.md

 # Constantina
 ### A dynamic-content blog platform
-##### Justin Cassidy, July 2014
+##### Justin Cassidy, February 2017

 ## Overview
-Constantina is a single-page static site generator designed to randomize content.
+Constantina is a single-page static site generator designed to randomize content for "grazing".
 To get a basic idea, visit http://www.codaworry.com, and refresh the page a few times.

+## Changelog

+* **0.4.0** - First public release

 ## Features
 * Single-page single-column infinite-scroll layout
  * Bundled with `zepto.js` and light supporting Javascript
  * Layout responsive at any screen size
- * Well supported and tested on mobile, landscape and portrait
+ * Actively tested on mobile, landscape and portrait
  * Infinite scroll falls back to a "click to load" for legacy browsers
-* Page consists of a simple series of cards
+* Page consists of a series of cards
- * Card content is either a prescribed file type or a short HTML snippet
+ * Card content is either short HTML snippets, or raw images/music files
- * Each card type is stored in a separate folder
  * Add content to a folder, and it will publish upon the next page load
  * Each card type has unique distribution and layout rules
 * Search feature for any cards with text content